brgl/libgpiod/docs/bindings.rst

 High-level language bindings to libgpiod
 ========================================

-The bindings provide a more straightforward interface to the base, low-level C library.
+Bindings provide a more straightforward interface to the core, low-level C library.
+Object-oriented bindings for C++, GLib, python3 and Rust are provided as part of the project.
+They can be enabled by passing ``--enable-bindings-cxx``, ``--enable-bindings-glib``, ``--enable-bindings-python`` and ``--enable-bindings-rust`` arguments to configure respectively.

 .. toctree::
    :maxdepth: 1